 Telecommuters are a relatively large percentage of the workforce: 22.94% of people work from home.
 While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-As is often the case in a small town, Mico doesn't have a public transportation system that people use for their commute.
+Mico is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Mico in 2022 was $54,404, which is wealthy relative to Texas and the nation.
 This equates to an annual income of $217,616 for a family of four.
 However, Mico contains both very wealthy and poor people as well.